ibexa/documentation-user/docs/content_management/block_reference.md

 ## Recently added block

-Highlights recently added products from product catalog.
+Highlights recently added products from the product catalog.
 Quickly informs users about new additions for quicker distribution and popularizing added products.
 On the **Properties** tab, set values in the following fields: